simonpj/ghc-proposals/process.rst

    provide a place to collect resources and discussion relevant to the implementation effort.

-6. The proposal may choose to implement the proposal after acceptance, but is under no obligation to do so.
+6. The submitter may choose to implement the proposal after acceptance, but is under no obligation to do so.

 7. Changes made to the specification arising from the proposal during